 The 11 Most Asked Questions About Dutch Food

-1. How good is the Dutch cuisine?
+- How good is Dutch Food?

-2. What is a typical Dutch breakfast?
+- What is a traditional Dutch breakfast?

-3. What is a typical Dutch lunch?
+- What is a traditional Dutch lunch?

-4. What is a typical Dutch dinner?
+- What is a traditional Dutch dinner?

-5. Where are typical Dutch food restaurants?
+- Where are traditional Dutch food restaurants?

-6. What are typical Dutch treats?
+- What are traditional Dutch treats?

-7. What are typical Dutch snacks?
+- What are traditional Dutch snacks?

-9. What is typical Dutch street food?
+- What is traditional Dutch street food?

-10. The 4 best Dutch online food delivery services?
+- The 4 best Dutch online food delivery services?

-11. The 6 best meal kit providers in The Netherlands
+- The 6 best meal kit providers in The Netherlands

 So, read on to learn more about Dutch food, or scroll down to the question that interests you most.

-How Good Is The Dutch Cuisine?
+How Good Is Dutch Food?

 The cuisine of a country is often a reflection of its national culture.
 The Dutch culture is dominated by moderation, frugality, and austerity; exuberant enjoyment of life is considered suspicious.
-Unfortunately, you see this mentality reflected in Dutch cuisine.

-The Dutch cuisine is bland and less adventurous than other European cuisines.
-The Dutch cuisine lacks imagination and consists more of products than dishes.
+Dutch cuisine lacks imagination and consists more of products than dishes.
 Nevertheless, a revival of Dutch cuisine is slowly ongoing, and good Dutch restaurants are becoming increasingly ubiquitous.

 There is a tremendous and deep irony in the Dutch attitude towards food because the Dutch work hard to afford vacations and enjoy good food tremendously while on vacation.
 Fortunately, over the last few years, increasing self-reflection has led to a revival of the importance of good and healthy food.
-However, a cultural shift towards a daily appreciation of good food in the Netherlands will be an excruciatingly slow process.
-Unfortunately, this joie de vivre is not present in our Dutch genes.

-What is A Typical Dutch breakfast?
+What is A Traditional Dutch breakfast?

 The Dutch like to start their days with light breakfasts.
 Heavy breakfasts, such as pancakes or fried eggs, are not typical.